Indigenous Fashion Comes to LA: Passport PHC

-Passport Harun Collective is a co-owned fashion boutique in Los Angeles, California.
+Passport Harun Collective is a co-owned fashion boutique in Los Angeles, California specializing in indigenous fashion.
 The store is a joint venture between Ethiopian American fashion designer Mikhayel Tesfaye a.k.a Mik Jagga a.k.a Mikki Tesla who is the creator of 'Passport' and his partner 'Chace Infinite', one-half of the hip-hop duo 'Self Scientific', who is the curator and founder 'Harun'.

 As part of its mission to champion sustainable fashion manufacturing in Africa, Passport also supports other brands made in Africa which are pushing the boundaries of producing high-quality luxury goods of international standards.
 One of the exclusive up and coming brands that just recently started getting stocked within the store is 'Ministry of Tomorrow'; an eco-luxury brand based in LA that manufactures all of its goods in Nairobi, Kenya.
 As part of its partnership with 'Ministry Of Tomorrow' Passport has been more than just a stockist of the brand but has also supported it through other means of promotion such as facilitating a photo shoot collaboration between the brand and one of LA's most acclaimed underground conscious hip hop artists, Krondon.

 Because of the rarity in accessing some of the brands carried in store Passport has built a strong celebrity following and has been frequented by the likes of Talib Kweli, Wizkid, Asher Roth and many others.
 What makes Passport more unique than other bespoke boutiques is its conceptual visual identity, which was designed based on the inspiration of indigenous cultural experience so that shoppers could get a stronger sense of the contemporary foreign fashion scene without having to board a flight from LAX.
 The store can be found on 310 North Stanley Avenue Los Angeles, CA, 90036.